Forecast details

 Feels like

 The same temperature values can be perceived differently, depending on humidity, wind force, and other factors.
-For example, a temperature of –5° feels a lot colder when there's a strong wind, and a warm day feels hot if the humidity is high.
-That's why the forecast also displays a Feels like indicator.
+For example, a temperature of –5 °C feels colder when there's also a strong wind, and a temperature of +25 °C feels hotter when there's also high humidity and bright sunshine.
+Because of that, the forecast shows the indicator Feels like.
 It shows how comfortable the weather conditions are.

 When calculating the "feels like" temperature, the following is taken into account: